EngineersBox/Conduit/doc/DESIGN.md

 TODO

+##### Connectors

+Depending on how the raw metrics should be retrieved, a connector will be provided to determine this behaviour.
+In particular connectors handle network connections and an action wrapper to invoke a retrieval request.
+This includes authentication that may be required.
+It is up to the discretion of the implementation to handle the connection itself including any behaviour for re-using connections, closing them, retries, etc.

 #### Provider

 The JsonPath library provides and set of SPI abstractions for each of the core elements of data handling: